Blendify/blender-manual/blender_docs/manual/modeling/texts/introduction.rst

 You can also "create" your own "font" inside Blender!
 This is quite a complex process, so let's detail it:

 - First, you must create your chars.
-Each char is an object *of any type* (mesh, curve, meta...).
+Each char, of any type,  is an object (mesh, curve, meta...).
   They all must have a name following the schema:
   ``common prefix`` followed by the ``char name`` (e.g. ``ft.a``, ``ft.b``, etc.).
 - Then, for the *Text* object, you must enable the *Dupli Verts* button